 - For more information, click here.

-If you believe your research study is exempt from IRB oversight, see Worksheet HRP-320: Human Research Determination for more information.
+If you believe your research study is exempt from IRB oversight, see Worksheet HRP-312: Exemption Determination for more information.
 Note – Only PPHS can determine if your study is exempt from IRB review.

 Types of Studies that Qualify as Human Subject Research

-To determine whether your protocol meets the criteria to rely on an external IRB, refer to "Commerical IRBs, BRANY and NCI CIRB".
+To determine whether your protocol meets the criteria to rely on an external IRB, refer to "Commercial IRBs, BRANY and NCI CIRB".

 When an external IRB is used, ISMMS only cedes study review to the external IRB.
 ISMMS remains responsible for review of local requirements including conflict of interest reviews, conditional office review, state law, institutional policy and education requirements.

 New studies submitted in RUTH and previously approved studies being migrated over to RUTH will complete a newly designed HRP 503 IRB Application form, in addition to a standalone protocol (if applicable).
 Refer to the table below.

 Templates are available in the library section of RUTH and on the PPHS website.

 |Submission Type||Required Documents|